Donna Distefano for the Metropolitan Museum Store

 Distefano Creates Exclusive Jewelry Line for The Metropolitan Museum of Art Store in Celebration of The Costume Institute’s Spring 2018 Exhibition, Heavenly Bodies: Fashion and the Catholic Imagination

 The three exclusive Donna Distefano for The Met Store collections are titled Emblems of the Evangelists, Rosary Charms, and Hail Holy Queen.
-In addition to the three collections, Distefano will also display the one-of-a-kind Ever More Saints necklace, an incredible homage to the cherished Catholic tradition of using medals bearing representations of canonized saints as talismans.
+In addition to the three collections, Distefano also displayed the one-of-a-kind Ever More Saints necklace, an incredible homage to the cherished Catholic tradition of using medals bearing representations of canonized saints as talismans.

 Two of the three jewelry collections, Emblems of the Evangelists and Rosary Charms are directly inspired by pieces from The Met collection, meticulously represented in exact detail.
 The third, Hail Holy Queen, comprises a collection of rosaries based on signature designs that Distefano debuted on Italian runways in the 1990s.